oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Unlinkability is a property whereby adversaries are prevented from correlating credential presentations of the same user beyond the user's consent.
-Otherwise, an adversary might be able to learn more about the user than the user intended to disclose, for example:
+Without unlinkability, an adversary might be able to learn more about the user than the user intended to disclose, for example:

  * Cooperating Verifiers might want to track users across services to build